 But children aren’t quite as fragile as once thought.
 A misattunement here or there doesn’t spell disaster.
 We also know now while the primary caregiver (of either sex) is most important figure for a child, both parents carry a great deal of influence.
 So moms, you’re not alone on the hook.

-But myths that well-established don’t die easily and, as highly social animals, comparing ourselves to the mythical perfect mother, and to each other, comes very naturally.
+But myths that well-established don’t die easily and, as highly social animals, comparing oneself to the mythical perfect mother, and to each other, comes very naturally.
 Whether we like to admit it or not, most of us care how we are seen by others (people who genuinely do not care what any other person thinks of them are in dangerous territory, actually).

 As a result, not only do we compare our perception of ourselves to our perception of others, but we also tend to broadcast images of ourselves that are likely to draw favorable reviews, even if it just means wearing clean clothes to your business meeting instead of your tattered sweatpants.
 There’s a term for this: “impression management.”